Listing Appointment Setting Scripts (2026): Door + Phone

 Circle Prospecting (Just Sold Nearby)

-Absentee Owner / Tired Landlord
+Absentee Owner or Tired Landlord

 Sphere Reactivation Call